astramieri/aws-cloud-practitioner/docs/architecting/pillar_4_performance_efficiency.md

-# AWS Well Architected Framework - Pillar 4: Performance Efficency
+# AWS Well-Architected Framework - Pillar 4: Performance Efficency

 - Includes the ability to use computing resources efficiently to meet system requirements, and to maintain that efficiency as demand changes and technologies evolves
 - Design Principles